qwinsi/tex2typst-webapp/README.md

 Translate LaTeX or TeX math markup to typst in your browser.

+This project is a Web UI wrapper.
+The core algorithm is implemented by [curvenote/tex-to-typst](https://github.com/curvenote/tex-to-typst).

 ## Trying Online

-A static web App is deployed here.
+A static web App is deployed on [Github page](https://qwinsi.github.io/tex2typst-webapp/).

 ## Developing